What is reflective writing?

 This form of writing is a process where you can learn from your experiences and connect theory with practice in your professional field or discipline.
-It can help make you become more aware of assumptions and preconceived ideas.
-It also helps you to translate the abstract ideas in your study into the practice of your profession.
+It can help you become more aware of assumptions and preconceived ideas, and it can help you to plan future actions.

 How to write reflectively

-This outlines the changes in understanding and/or behaviour as a result of the experience and your reflection upon it.
+Outline the changes in your understanding and/or behaviour as a result of the experience and your reflection upon it.
 Explain the implications for this in your future professional practice.
 What actions will you take and why?

 Checklist for reflective writing

-- Described your own reactions to the experience?
+- Described my own response to the experience?

-- Analysed and highlighted the significant factors in the situation?
+- Reasoned about the significant factors in the situation (using academic literature/theory)?

-- Outlined how the issue or experience changed your understanding and/or behaviour?
+- Outlined how the issue or experience changed my understanding and/or behaviour?

-- Explained the implications of this new understanding for your professional practice?
+- Explained how this new understanding will help to reconstruct my future professional practice?